Building Structure & Facade Profile's

 Park Side Tower

-The walls of the exterior of the building were allowing water to penetrate into some occupied offices.
-If you would like to learn more about this project click the link here:
+The exterior walls of the building were allowing water to penetrate into some occupied offices.
+If you would like to learn more about this project, click the here:

 Promenade Center